michieltjampens/dcafs/docs/Basics.md

 </sqlite>
 ````

-To apply this `dbm:diceresults,reload`, this will generate the table in the database.
+To apply this `dbm:rolls,reload`, this will generate the table in the database.

-To check if it actually worked: `dbm:diceresults,tables`
+To check if it actually worked: `dbm:rolls,tables`
->Info about diceresults
+>Info about rolls
 > Table 'dice'
 >\> timestamp TEXT (rtval=dice_timestamp)
 >\> rolled INTEGER (rtval=dice_rolled)